mcclurgm/scheme-interpreter/design/interpreter.md

 3. Adjust `tokenize` to accept the usual command-line trappings.
 Ctrl-D on its own line should exit.
 (Dunno what happens if I just add it to a random line.)
 Deal with EOL's, and I shouldn't be getting EOF.
 4. Make data persistent

+### Evaluation order

+Separate initialization from evaluation.

+When the interpreter is called, run initialization (so establish the built-in commands in the global frame).
+Then run evaluation as many times as I want (similar to `load`)with that frame and conserve it through those.

+- Break apart `interpret`, and keep `interpret` to only evaluate a single tree.
+Put all the initialization work in another function (`init` I suppose) in `interpreter.c`.
+- Run `initialize` to establish a global frame.
+- Run `interpret` on any trees.

 ### `eval`

 * Cons-type